-I melt glass into Sundrops in my NE Minneapolis backyard, using a three foot tall magnifying glass (technically a fresnel lens) to focus sunlight, which can produce a 'hot spot' reaching 3,000 degrees!
-Shaped simply with focused sunlight and gravity, the molten glass naturally forms an elegant droplet shape.
+I melt glass into Sundrops in my driveway in Berkeley, CA, using a three foot tall magnifying glass (technically a fresnel lens) to focus sunlight, which can produce a 'hot spot' reaching 3,000 °F!
+Shaped simply with focused sunlight and gravity, the molten glass naturally forms an elegant droplet shape - click to see videos to see how it's made.
 The droplet is broken off at the thin 'neck', which is returned to the heat and the sharp point melted into a ball.

 I use two types of glass to make Sundrops: recycled bottle glass and colored art glass (aka stained glass).
 I use Skyy Vodka, Bombay Sapphire Gin, Tanqueray Gin, Jagermeister, and various wine and beer bottles for many of the blues, greens and browns I make.
 However, glass bottle colors are limited, so stained glass provides most of the rest of the rainbow.
 No matter what kind of glass I'm using, I cut it into narrow strips for better control when melting the glass.

 After finishing the glass droplet, I wrap each Sundrop with recycled sterling silver wire to form a securely attached loop from which to suspend the droplets.
 Once that is done, it is time to find drops that match for earring pairs.
 Although no two Sundrops are exactly the same, I work to find the best matches according to both size and color variation.
 All findings are made from Argentium sterling silver, 100% recycled.

 Paper has a surprisingly large environmental impact, so each piece of jewelry comes on a card made of 100% recycled paper and printed with soy-based ink, which carries the story of how Sundrops are made - perfect for gifts, or just as a reminder that we can all do a little to reduce our impact and save our beautiful planet.